goodekat/LIME-research-journals/README.md

 **Current**

+  - finish organizing journals and update contents in readme
+  - send out an email about graphics group plan for the first week
+  - finish reading new paper
+  - set up meeting with Danny on Friday once Heike sends me her availability
+  - add generalized R2 values to plots
+  - code up Laugel et al’s work
+  - point out differences and similarities from the other paper (such as normal sampling)
   - keep the LIME procedure at a higher level in the paper
   - change to computing the \(\mathcal{L}\) metric from the paper
   - add figure descriptions in both caption and text